-Nasdaq considered the impact of COVID-19 on the assumptions and estimates used in evaluating our assets and liabilities, including but not limited to our goodwill, intangible assets, equity method investments, equity securities and allowance for losses on accounts receivable.
-We determined that there were no material adverse impacts on our first quarter 2020 results of operations.
-In addition, there were no material impairment charges recorded for the three months ended March 31, 2020.
+Nasdaq has considered the impact of COVID-19 on the assumptions and estimates used in evaluating our assets and liabilities, including but not limited to our goodwill, intangible assets, equity method investments, equity securities and allowance for losses on accounts receivable.
+We determined that there were no material adverse impacts on our results of operations and financial position for the three and nine months ended September 30, 2020.
+In addition, there were no material impairment charges recorded for the three and nine months ended September 30, 2020.
 These estimates may change as new events occur and additional information is obtained.
 Actual results could differ from these estimates under different assumptions or conditions.